 The Kathryne Carr Award for Entrepreneurial Excellence is offered in memory of the first Director of the W.L.
-Lyons Brown III i.Lab Incubator to the individual or individuals in the i.Lab community that best represent the criteria for entrepreneurial excellence that Kathryne Carr held dear.
+Lyons Brown III i.Lab Incubator to the i.Lab venture that best represent the criteria for entrepreneurial excellence that Kathryne Carr held dear.

 The objectives of the Award are to inspire excellence and to encourage the creation of new ventures by inspiring and supporting founders to “carry on” in the spirit of Kathryne Carr.

 About Kathryne Carr

 Kathryne “Kathy” Carr (1955-2015) was a vibrant life force in all she did.
 In the entrepreneurial world she gave generously of her spirit and experience; held a high expectation of integrity; and shared her boundless faith in those who innovate.
 She always offered her time and experiences, good and bad, to those in the i.Lab and University community.
 She was no different with her family and friends.

 Throughout her life, Ms. Carr relentlessly applied her natural ability to see how the collaborative sum of talent and ideas can improve the pace of development and success of all entrepreneurs.
 She provided this insight with great humor and optimism underscored by pragmatism and real-world experience.

 The Kathy Carr Award recognizes, annually, the entrepreneur(s) whose venture demonstrates the greatest potential for commercial success and whose founder\team best embody magnetic, selfless leadership.
 We can imagine no better way to honor Kathy’s memory.